 b) A graduate student wishing to resign or terminate his/her position should write a letter of resignation to his supervisor.
 The supervisor will inform the College Dean’s Office and the Graduate Financial Aid Counselor.

 c) Failure to perform duties assigned in a satisfactory manner, or failure to comply with academic polices, may result in the termination of the assistantship.
 Students not completing a semester or term will be charged full tuition on a prorated basis.
 At the end of each term, the supervisor will complete an evaluation of the GRA, GA or TA and keep that evaluation on file in the department or hiring unit office.
-Evaluation forms may be found within the Forms section.
+Evaluation forms (PDF) may be found within the Forms section.

 The College Dean reminds both the student and the employing unit that steady and successful progress toward the degree is the most important and significant goal for the student.
 An assistantship should facilitate, not hinder, that timely progress.